 Book/software/website review: No word limit.

-Online resources: Brief reports of the development and/or routine use of molecular markers for assessing genetic variability within and among species, as well as reports outlining useful pedagogical approaches/methods in genetics teaching, or development/modification of software that could be useful in genetics research or teaching (less than 2500 words text; less than 25 references; no abstract; no upper limit on the number of display items).
-Papers accepted under this category will only appear online, with a listing of titles of papers appearing online during the preceding four months in each print issue.
+Resources: Brief reports of the development and/or routine use of molecular markers for assessing genetic variability within and among species, as well as reports outlining useful pedagogical approaches/methods in genetics teaching, or development/modification of software that could be useful in genetics research or teaching (less than 2500 words text; less than 25 references; should include an abstract of about 250 words; no upper limit on the number of display items).

 Submitted manuscripts must not have been published previously nor be under consideration for publication elsewhere.
 Moreover, submission to Journal of Genetics will be deemed to imply that the manuscript will not be submitted elsewhere if accepted.
 The decision of the editors is final in the matter of acceptability for publication.

 Electronic via the Web only: The journal only accepts submissions via Editorial Manager on the Web at http://www.editorialmanager.com/jgen/.
 Authors are urged to use this facility.
 The website has online help, and general information on acceptable file formats (in the section ‘Editorial Manager system requirements’).
+Upon submission of a manuscript for publication by the corresponding author, an email intimation is sent to all co-authors with a link to submit their consent to submission.
+Unless the consent is received from all the co-authors, the manuscript will not be further processed.
 Authors whose submissions do not conform to the guidelines given in this section for file formats and in the sections below will experience delays in processing.
 For text, TXT, LaTeX and Microsoft Word files are acceptable.
 For illustrations, the preferred file formats are:

 Note that Microsoft Word and Microsoft PowerPoint files, which are frequently submitted for illustrations, are not acceptable.
 All lettering in illustrations should be in sans-serif type, preferably Helvetica, and as close to 8 point size as possible at final print size; hairlines should not be used, minimum line thickness should be 0.2 mm or 0.5 point.
 For accepted submissions, the publishing office may require good prints of illustrations for typesetter’s and printer’s use.
 Authors who have insurmountable difficulties that preclude Web submission should contact the editorial office by email at firstname.lastname@example.org.